The Cornered Mouse Dreams of Cheese: The Cornered Mouse Dreams of Cheese

 Kyouichi Ootomo, an indecisive and passive office worker, runs into his college underclassmen, Wataru Imagase.
 Imagase reveals that he was hired by Kyouichi's wife, Chikako, to investigate his infidelity, but he also confesses that he is gay and has been in love with Kyouichi for a long time.
 He promises not to reveal anything in exchange for a kiss.
 Kyouichi agrees to the tryst, hoping it will save his marriage, but their secret relationship begins to escalate and eventually becomes sexual.
 Eventually, Chikako reveals to Kyouichi that she planned on divorcing him and only hired Imagase to get a higher settlement.
 Kyouichi also learns that Imagase had kept his promise not to reveal his cheating on her.

 Shortly after Kyouichi and Chikako separate, Imagase breaks up with his boyfriend and begins living in Kyouichi's apartment.
 As the two grow closer, Kyouichi begins spending less time with women and realizes he is becoming attracted to Imagase.
 At his university reunion party, Kyouichi reconnects with his ex-girlfriend, Natsuki, who becomes interested in renewing their relationship.
 While Kyouichi remains unsure as to whether he wants a life with Imagase or return to dating women, Natsuki, however, discovers his relationship with Imagase when she takes him home after a night of drinking.
 To settle their confrontation, Imagase and Natsuki force him to choose.
-Kyouichi picks Natsuki, believing he could never be in a homosexual relationship.
+Kyouichi picks Natsuki, believing he could never be in a relationship with a man.
 After the two sleep together, both Kyouichi and Natsuki realize that Kyouichi's feelings for Imagase remain strong and they break up.
 Two months later, Kyouichi finds Imagase in town and the two reconcile.